michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

 29. <b>You cannot implement user delegation SAS though the stored access policy feature</b>.
 Stored access policies are not supported for a user delegation SAS.
 A user delegation SAS is only supported for the Blob service.

-30. Durable timers are limited to seven days.
+30. <b>Durable timers are limited to seven days</b>.
 The workaround is to simulate using the timer API in a loop, such as a while loop or a for loop

-31. port 443 HTTPS, ports 5671-5672 for advanced message queuing protocol (AMQP), ports 9350-9354 for listeners on service bus relay over TCP
+31. port <b>443</b> HTTPS, ports 5671-5672 for advanced message queuing protocol (AMQP), ports 9350-9354 for listeners on service bus relay over TCP

-32. NewGUID(.NET) is deterministic API, GUIDs/UUIDs is not deterministic
+32. NewGUID(.NET) is deterministic API, GUIDs/UUIDs is not deterministic.
+Deterministic API returns the same value given the same input.

 33. you need the workspace ID and workspace (Premium) key to implement Azure OMS log analytics.